castedo/cnest/docs/cnest-tools.md

 * add a symbol to the prompt inside the container
 * add groups to the user inside the container
-* override which /usr/bin/cnest-entry script should be run by `cnest`
+* hook in a /usr/bin/cnest-entry script to be run by `cnest`
 * override what `/etc/profile.d/` scripts should be added

 Run `cnestify` or look at one of the How-to guides for more details on how to